 We logged the movie!

-Show profile or New logWe logged the show!
+Show profile or New logWe added the movie to your watchlist.

 Show profile or New log100%1st watch